Hey guys, Rocky here! 🔓🚨

 1. Default Credentials & Settings

-- Example: Admin panels left with factory defaults (
+- Example: Admin panels left with factory defaults (admin:admin).

 - Tools: